 Reporting Obligations.
-The administrator has agreed to employ a nationally recognized independent public accounting firm to conduct an annual audit of the student loans owned by the issuer and to furnish certain parties, such as rating agencies, with these audits.
+The administrator has agreed to employ a nationally recognized independent public accounting firm to conduct an annual audit of the student loans owned by the trust and to furnish certain parties, such as rating agencies, with these audits.

 Termination.
-The administration agreement automatically terminates upon the dissolution of the issuer.
+The administration agreement automatically terminates upon the dissolution of the trust.

 Resignation.
-The administrator may resign as administrator by providing the issuer, the noteholders and the indenture trustee with at least 60 days' prior written notice, provided that the issuer has appointed a successor administrator, approved by the owner trustee, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement.
+The administrator may resign as administrator by providing the trust, the noteholders and the indenture trustee with at least 60 days' prior written notice, provided that the owner trustee, on behalf of the trust, has appointed a successor administrator, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement.

 Removal.
-In addition, provided that the issuer has appointed a successor administrator, approved by the owner trustee, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement, the indenture trustee, at the direction of certain noteholders, may remove the administrator without cause by providing the administrator with at least 60 days' prior written notice.
+In addition, provided that the owner trustee, on behalf of the trust, has appointed a successor administrator, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement, the indenture trustee, at the direction of the note insurer or certain noteholders, as applicable, may remove the administrator without cause by providing the administrator with at least 60 days' prior written notice.

-Furthermore, the administrator may be removed immediately upon written notice of termination from the issuer to the administrator if the administrator defaults in the performance of any of its duties under the administration agreement and such defaults are not promptly and properly cured, or if the administrator becomes insolvent or files for bankruptcy (or if certain other bankruptcy- or insolvency-related events relating to the administrator occur); provided that the issuer has appointed a successor administrator, approved by the owner trustee, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement, at the option of the indenture trustee and at the direction of certain noteholders
+Furthermore, the administrator may be removed immediately upon written notice of termination from the indenture trustee to the administrator if the administrator defaults in the performance of any of its duties under the administration agreement and such defaults are not promptly and properly cured, or if the administrator becomes insolvent or files for bankruptcy (or if certain other bankruptcy- or insolvency-related events relating to the administrator occur); provided that the owner trustee, on behalf of the trust, has appointed a successor administrator, and the successor administrator has agreed in writing to be bound by the terms of the administration agreement, at the direction of the note insurer or certain noteholders, as applicable.

 Fees.
-As compensation for the performance of the administrator's duties under the administration agreement the issuer will pay the administrator, on each distribution date, a fee equal to 1/12 of 0.05% of the aggregate outstanding principal balance of the student loans owned by the issuer as of the last day of the prior calendar month (or as of the closing date in the case of the payment of the administration fee on the first distribution date).
+As compensation for the performance of the administrator's duties under the administration agreement the trust will pay the administrator, on each distribution date, a fee equal to 1/12 of 0.05% of the outstanding pool balance as of the last day of the prior calendar month (or as of the closing date in the case of the payment of the administration fee on the first distribution date).
 This fee may not be less than \$20,000 annually.
-The issuer shall also reimburse the administrator for certain expenses as described in the administration agreement (which expenses shall not exceed \$300,000 per year).
+The trust shall also reimburse the administrator for certain expenses as described in the administration agreement (which expenses shall not exceed \$400,000 per year).